FatimaBasheer/Socket-Programming/README.md

 # Socket-Programming
-Some implementations of socket programming such as single server client and multi-client server
+This repository contains a few socket programming implementations in different scenarios like single server-client , multithreaded client applications.
+The languages used are C , C++ , Java.